deep-compute/logagg/logagg/collect/README.md

 ### Usage

-- After installation the logagg module, We can perform opertions in python shell.
+- After installation the logagg module, We can perform operations in the python shell.

 ```python